-- The (city/county/district) uses the interest rate charged by the lessor as the discount rate.
-When the interest rate charged by the lessor is not provided, the (city/county/district) generally uses its incremental borrowing rate as the discount rate for leases. - The lease term includes the noncancelable period of the lease.
-Lease payments included in the measurement of the lease liability are composed of fixed payments and purchase option price that the (city/county/district) is reasonably certain to exercise.
+The (city/county/district) uses the interest rate charged by the lessor/vendor as the discount rate.
+When the interest rate charged by the lessor/vendor is not provided, the (city/county/district) generally uses its incremental borrowing rate as the discount rate (or describe how the discount rate is determined if a different method is used).